guiguan/employee-monthly-payslip/README.md

 2. `npm install`
 3. `npm run compile`
 4. `npm start PATH_TO_INPUT_CSV_FILE PATH_TO_OUTPUT_CSV_FILE` (you can use `sample_input.csv` in `test` directory) or simply run `npm run start-dev` which will use `test/sample_input.csv` as inputs and output to `test/output.csv`
+5. `npm test` to run all test cases

 ## Input CSV File Format